 Confused about which arm to keep straight in your golf swing?
 It's one of the most common questions in golf, and the answer is simpler than you might think.
 For a right-handed golfer, the goal is to keep the left arm (your lead arm) relatively straight during the backswing.
-The key word here is relatively, because forcing a locked, ramrod-stiff arm is a recipe for disaster.
+The key word here is relatively, because forcing a locked, rigid arm is a recipe for disaster.
 This guide will break down why that straight lead arm is so important, what straight really means, and provide practical feelings and drills to build a more powerful and consistent golf swing.

 Why a Straight Lead Arm Matters